ppiova/AgentFX-MCP-MicrosoftLearn/README.md

 Simple demo with a single question execution.
 Perfect for learning the basics.

 ### 2. AgentFrameworkCopilot ⭐
-Interactive ChatGPT-style experience with conversation history, commands, and enhanced UI. **Recommended for interactive use.**
+Interactive ChatGPT-style experience with conversation history, commands, and enhanced UI.
+Uses **AgentThread** to maintain conversation context and state across multiple interactions. **Recommended for interactive use.**

 ## ✨ Key Features

 - 🔌 Connection to Microsoft Learn MCP Server
 - 🔍 Dynamic tool discovery (search, fetch, code samples)
 - 🤖 AI Agent powered by Azure OpenAI
+- 🧵 AgentThread for maintaining conversation context and state
 - 💬 Interactive chat loop with conversation history
 - 📊 Real-time metrics and colored UI
 - 💾 Save conversations to file